FreeInternetDev/hyprspace/p2p/README_en.md

 ### Setting up your Modem

-Enable port forwarding for port 4001 (TCP/UDP) toward your local IPFS node and set firewall corresponding settings.
+Enable port forwarding for port 4001 (TCP/UDP) toward your local IPFS node and set related firewall settings.

 ### Download and Install `Go`